 Regular, full-time and part-time employees are eligible for income protection through the short and long-term disability plans in the event of an extended illness or disability.
 Short-term disability provides for a certain level of income replacement based upon your length of service and length of disability.
 Long-term disability provides for a percentage of your base monthly earnings up to a maximum monthly benefit, after meeting the qualifying time period.

-In addition to the Defined Benefit Cash Balance plan, Blackhawk Community Credit Union also offers employees a 401(k) Savings Plan.
+Blackhawk Community Credit Union offers employees a 401(k) Savings Plan.
+BHCCU will match employee contributions at 100%, up to 5% of deferral.
 Employees have a variety of pre-tax options to contribute to, as well as a post-tax Roth 401(k) option.

 Eligible employees can sign up for this plan once eligibility requirements are met.
 You direct the investment of your money and are able to change your investment options as you see fit.
 Y ou also have the option to change your deferral percentage on a quarterly basis.

 Blackhawk Community Credit Union observes the following holidays each calendar year: New Year’s Day, President’s Day, after 12:30 on Good Friday, Memorial Day, Independence Day (July 4), Labor Day, Veteran’s Day, Thanksgiving Day, after 12:30 on Christmas Eve, Christmas Day, after 12:30 on New Year’s Eve.

 Employees who have completed 1 year of service may apply for an educational assistance program to maintain or improve skills in your current position or enhance your knowledge making you eligible for advancement in the credit union/financial industry.